APogue/APogue.github.io/_includes/sections/timeline.md

+*A full scrape of the Daily Bruin reporting of the protest events can be found here*[^200]

 #### 4/25
 - "More counter-protesters gathered, with nearly 50 people there shortly before 7 p.m.
 Some waving megaphones shouted at students, who they called "terrorists," to "show your face.""[^1]